-Once you’ve signed up for your cards, you can rack up to 100,000 Ultimate Rewards points per year by referring your friends and family to Ultimate Rewards cards.
-If your friends open and use the cards, you can earn between 10,000 and 20,000 points per application.
+Once you’ve signed up for your Chase credit card, you can earn up to 100,000 Ultimate Rewards points a year by referring your friends and family to Ultimate Rewards cards.
+If your friends open and use these cards, you can earn between 10,000 and 20,000 points per application.

-- Chase Sapphire Preferred Card – 20,000 points for each friend who is approved for a Sapphire Preferred card – up to five referrals per year, for a total of 100,000 points.
+- Chase Sapphire Preferred: 15,000 points for each friend who is approved for a Sapphire Preferred card; up to five referrals per year, for a total of 75,000 points

-- Ink Business Unlimited Credit Card – 20,000 points for each friend who is approved for any Chase Ink card – up to five referrals per year, for a total of 100,000 points.
+- Ink Business Unlimited: 20,000 points for each business owner who is approved for any Chase Ink card; up to five referrals per year, for a total of 100,000 points

-- Ink Business Cash Credit Card – 20,000 points for each friend who is approved for any Chase Ink card – up to five referrals per year, for a total of 100,000 points.
+- Ink Business Cash: 20,000 points for each business owner who is approved for any Chase Ink card; up to five referrals per year, for a total of 100,000 points

-- Ink Business Preferred Credit Card – 20,000 points for each friend who is approved for any Chase Ink card – up to five referrals per year, for a total of 100,000 points.
+- Ink Business Preferred: 20,000 points for each business owner who is approved for any Chase Ink card; up to five referrals per year, for a total of 100,000 points

 Use the Chase Ultimate Rewards shopping portal or Chase Offers

-You can stack 1 to 5 additional bonus points onto each dollar of spending by shopping through the Ultimate Rewards shopping portal – Shop Through Chase.
+You can stack 1 to 5 additional bonus points onto each dollar you spend by shopping through the Ultimate Rewards shopping portal, Shop Through Chase.

-Additionally, all Chase cards come with Chase Offers – a program that offers you cash back when you pay with your card at participating merchants.
-Check your Chase app regularly for promotions to add to your card.
+Additionally, all Chase cards come with access to Chase Offers, a program that awards you cash back when you pay with your card at participating merchants.
+Check your Chase mobile app regularly for promotions to add to your card.

 Take advantage of limited-time promotions

-Occasionally, Chase will offer limited-time promotions that allow you to earn additional points or to redeem your points at a discount.
-See our limited time-promotions page for a list of current offers.
+Occasionally, Chase will offer limited-time promotions that allow you to earn additional rewards or redeem rewards at a discount.
+View our limited time-promotions page for a list of current offers.

 Buy gift cards